 For children, sunny skies and warmer weather usher in thoughts of pool parties and beach days.
 However, being around water can also mean an increased risk of drowning.
 In fact, kids ages 1 through 4 have the highest risk of drowning, and drowning is the second most common cause of accidental death (behind car accidents) for kids ages 1 through 14, according to the Centers for Disease Control and Prevention.
-To ensure your kids splash around safely this summer, follow these tips from Cory Showalter, MD, medical director of the emergency department at Riley Hospital for Children at Indiana University Health.
+To ensure your kids splash around safely this summer, follow these tips from Cory Showalter, MD, medical director of the emergency department at Riley at IU Health.

 1. Always supervise children.
 This is true whether your children are around a lake, river, beach, hot tub, inflatable pools, fountains, or even ditches filled with rainwater.
 While it’s easy to get distracted and caught up in conversations, remember that mere seconds count when it comes to water emergencies: Be sure at least one adult is in charge of watching the children at all times.
 “Cell phones should not be used when supervising kids, nor should alcoholic beverages,” says Dr. Showalter.
 “Remember that you should be within arms distance of all kids while they are swimming.”

 2. Learn CPR.
 “I would suggest CPR training for any adult who has children or supervises kids,” says Dr. Showalter.
 You can find a class near you for this life-saving training at your local Red Cross.